All Episodes

 And most people run more acid than they do alkaline.

-And so the point is, either through nutritional products, which are basically condensed food, or through altering your diet, you can add more alkaline to your diet to change the pH of your body.
+And so the point is, either through nutritional products, which are basically condensed food, or through your altering your diet, you can add more alkaline to your diet to change the pH of your body.

 I don't like green leafy vegetables, and what a cruel trick God has played on us.

-Why, Doctor, do you suppose that everything that is good for us Tastes bad, and everything that is bad for us tastes good.
+Why, doctor, do you suppose that everything that is good for us tastes bad, and everything that is bad for us tastes good?

 You ever wonder about that?